tonyvict/tp/docs/UserGuide.md

 ### Clearing all entries : `clear`

-Clears all entries from the address book.
+Clears all entries from ClassRosterPro.

 Format: `clear`

 ### Exiting the program : `exit`